Browns Plains to Beaudesert road capacity and safety

 - upgrading infrastructure for ﬂood immunity.

-The Infrastructure Priority List includes a separate Priority Initiative for corridor preservation for a Salisbury to Beaudesert rail connection, recognising the potential long-term transport options to service this region.
+The Infrastructure Priority List includes a separate proposal for corridor preservation for a Salisbury to Beaudesert rail connection, recognising the potential long-term transport options to service this region.